machaao/machaao-samples/index.rst

 Outgoing Messages
 =============================================================================
-Sending a outgoing message in response to user's input can be done by the usage of our Core Messaging APIs as demonstrated below
+Sending a outgoing message in response to user's input can be done by the usage of our On Demand Messaging APIs as demonstrated below

 Sending a Text Message Response